lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 Entities are never passed directly to the UseCaseOutput.
 PresentationModels are created from Entities, even when the Entity does not require much processing.
 The PresentationModel  contains only the data that is required for the output.
 The UseCase does not convert data for output - it does not know anything about the output format, localization or target view.
 Output via PresentationModels is kind of like logging without any descriptive text.

 Data Conversion is performed by the Presenter and the EntityGateway.
+This allows the code in the UseCase to be free of conversion and data validation.

 A PresentationModel can be passed as a `struct`, as an `enum` or as simple scalars - whatever is most convenient.
 When a `struct` is used, a good practice is to initialize it by passing it the Entity.

 The separation of the Entities in the UseCase from the PresentationModels used by the Presenter makes sure that the UseCase is decoupled from the Presenter, thus promoting a reduction of shared mutable state.
 This way the form of Entity can change without affecting the outer layers of the system.

- The UseCase has no direct dependencies - both the EntityGateway and the PresenterOutput are Protocols and are injected (by the Connector).
+ The UseCase has no direct dependencies - both the EntityGateway and the UseCaseOutput are protocols and are injected (by the Connector).

+When the number of use cases that a scene supports becomes large, the number of methods on a single output protocol becomes even larger.
+It becomes really hard to tell at a glance which UseCaseOutput methods are used by what events.
+For this reason, it is a good practice to create one UseCaseOutput protocol for each event.
+Your code will be really organized when you place the implementation of each output protocol in its own extension.

 ### The EntityGateway and EntityManagers